spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 The node config section allows to configure the type of nodes you will use as master and worker nodes in the Kubernetes configuration.

-You can find the list and the explaination of all the paramerters in [Node Pool page](https://docs.spectrocloud.com/clusters/cluster-management/node-pool).
+You can find the list and the explanation of all the parameters in [Node Pool page](https://docs.spectrocloud.com/clusters/cluster-management/node-pool).

 Among the multiple configuration you can set, be sure to consider:
 - *Number of nodes in the pool* to set the right amount of nodes that compose the pool of either the master or worker nodes.
 For the tutorial we set 1 for the master pool and 2 for the worker pool
 - *Allow worker capability* to allow the master node also to accept workloads.
 - *Instance Type* to select the amount of resources each node must have.
 Each instance type shows the amount of vCPU, RAM and the hourly cost of the instance.
-- *Availability zones* to use within the Region seleted in the *Cluster config* section.
+- *Availability zones* to use within the Region selected in the *Cluster config* section.

 ![palette clusters nodes configuration](deploy-k8s-cluster/azure/clusters_nodes_config.png)